xtracdev/xavi/docs/quickstart.md

 The [Xavi Sample](https://github.com/xtracdev/xavi-sample) project shows how to use the Xavi toolkit to create a RESTful facade on top of a SOAP service.

+The Xavi sample also shows how to integrate with an HTTPs backend, and how to deal with timeouts and cancellations.